St Peters Church

 Other dedications to the Wadham family are 1) a brass with effigy in a chrisom shroud in memory of Nicholas Wadham who died as a baby on 8th December 1508, 2) a small shield that has the Arms of Wadham impaling Seymour – the 1st Sir Nicholas Wadhams second wife was Margaret Seymour, the aunt of Queen Jane Seymour – and 3) a small memorial plaque to Lady Joan Wadham who died at Merryfield Castle in 1557.

-The part of the church that houses the organ could have been the original church but a lot more research would have to be done to verify this.
+The part of the church that houses the organ could have been the original church but this has not yet been verified.
 The first organ for this church was bought at a local sale in July 1879 at a cost of £11, the money being raised by public subscription.
 The organ that stands there today is almost 100 years old and was installed in 1913/14 for just under £200.
 It is now known as the organ room but it is thought to have once been another small chapel – on the back wall there is a piscina bearing out that fact.
 By the way, there are three piscinas in our church, the other two are in the South transcept and next to the altar in the sanctuary.
 The one next to the altar has a carved face which some believe is the face of St Peter.

-There are lots of other facts and figures on our quaint little church which I will cover as the weeks go by, but for now I’ll leave you with a quote supposedly written by Daniel Defoe about our vicar and his people: “Ancient Church, Wooden Steeple, Drunken Parson, Silly People!!”
+There was a quote supposedly written by Daniel Defoe about our vicar and his people: “Ancient Church, Wooden Steeple, Drunken Parson, Silly People!!”